 This chart uses the basic structure other maps have.
 However, unlike the current state map, this one also includes factors responsible for providing customers with the best experience.
 They include response time, convenience, product, expectations, etc. Service blueprint maps help businesses identify things that negatively influence current buyer journeys and decide what needs to be done to ensure a smooth customer experience.

 Simply put, businesses develop customer journey maps to enhance clients’ interaction with their brands.
-This way, they improve their onboarding process, buyer journey of future consumers, and develop loyalty.
+This way, they improve their clients’ onboarding process and buyer journey and boost customer loyalty.